KaluW/SpherixCE/README.md

 ## Build
 To build SpherixCE, make sure to have the latest [CE C Toolchain](https://github.com/CE-Programming/toolchain/releases/latest) installed.

-Then simply clone or download the repository from above, and run the following in command line:
+Then simply clone or download the repository from above, and run the following in the terminal:

     make gfx
     make